See photos (3)

 Hiking in Givry : calvaires, vieilles pierres et chaume calcaire

-Loop , Natural , Oenological , Walks and hikes , Walking/pedestrian at Givry
+Loop , Natural , Oenological , Walks and hikes , Walking/pedestrian in Givry

 Natura 2000 preserved site.